Shoeman/ContestGuide/PART5.md

 In part 4, we put zooks on the table using ZookPlaceHolder, but the zooks just go in circles because they haven't been told to go anywhere.
 This is where we need a behaviour.

-As mentioned in part 1, contest files are split into 2 parts, behaviours and agents with behaviours being the more complicated of the 2.
-In this part we will be looking at the "follow" behaviour which is by far the most commonly used, and often the only bahaviour needed for a contest.
+As mentioned in part 1, contest files are split into 2 parts, behaviours and agents with behaviours being the more complicated of the two.
+In this part we will be looking at the "Follow" behaviour which is by far the most commonly used, and often the only bahaviour needed for a contest.

 The follow behaviour gives a zook an agent or sequence of agents to follow.
 Before we look at the behaviour, let's take a look at the agents it's going to reference: